onnx/onnx/docs/OnnxReleases.md

 **Update conda-forge package with the new ONNX version**
 * Conda builds of ONNX are done via conda-forge, which runs infrastructure for building packages and uploading them to conda-forge.
 You need to submit a PR to https://github.com/conda-forge/onnx-feedstock (see https://github.com/conda-forge/onnx-feedstock/pull/1/files for an example PR.)
 You will need to have uploaded to PyPI already, and update the version number and tarball hash of the PyPI uploaded tarball.

-**Set protected branch**
-* The release branch needs to be marked as a protected branch to preserve it.
-The branch corresponding to each release must be preserved.
-(You may need to ask an admin to do this; `rel-*` branches are protected automatically)

 **Merge into main branch**
 * After everything above is done, merge the release branch into the main branch to make it consistent.